devanssound/EchoEarnings/readme.md

 # EchoEarnings

 ## Overview
-EchoEarnings is a web-based application that transitions the functionality of a PowerShell-based Salary Calculator into a more accessible and user-friendly interface.
-It allows users to calculate annual and after-tax salaries based on hourly or annual income.
+EchoEarnings - web application to transition the functionality of a PowerShell-based Salary Calculator into a more accessible and user-friendly interface.

 ## Getting Started

 ### Prerequisites
 - Node.js
 - Git

     Node.js: Ensure Node.js is installed on your system.
     You can check this by running the following command in your terminal: